fatarick/impossible_guesser/README.md

 # Want a harder challenge?

 Check another "MinusPlus" branch that contains modified version of game that guesses from -999 Billion to 999 Billion.
 Or check two harder versions: "Hell" and "VeryHotHell" with same numbers but also you will need to guess it using decimal numbers, not just numbers.
+For Hell and VeryHotHell you can practice using PreHell.